How Spending Time in Nature in Addition to Trauma Therapy Bolsters Our Mental Health

 4. Therapeutic Environment: Ecotherapists believe that the natural surroundings enhance the therapeutic process, making it more effective compared to traditional indoor settings.

 By joining with a therapist in a natural environment to process trauma can enhance the effectiveness of the therapeutic approach.
 It also creates a less stuffy, nontraditional environment that can help you let your guard down a little faster, find metaphors and connections where you might not have before, and it has the added benefit of providing exercise or other creative approaches in combination with with the therapeutic processing.
 Even if you choose not to engage in nature therapy, it can be very beneficial to take a walk, meditate, or simply tune out the inner chaos for a bit in a natural environment.
-IT could provide you with a greater sense of peace and tranquillity, that we all need in a fast-paced, technology-filled environment.
+It could provide you with a greater sense of peace and tranquillity, that we all need in a fast-paced, technology-filled environment.